 Days 3 and 4 will continue with Daily Project Coordination calls with market participants hosted by ERCOT.
-By Day 5, TDSPs will send to ERCOT the final 867_03F which will be forwarded to the Defaulting CR as the final invoice.
-TDSPs will also send the initial meter reads 867_04s to ERCOT who will forward to the POLR CR confirming the new relationship with the customer.
+By Day 5, TDSPs will send to ERCOT the final 867_03F which is sent to the Defaulting CR as the final invoice.
+TDSPs will also send the initial meter reads on the 867_04s to ERCOT who will forward to the POLR CR confirming the new relationship with the customer.
 Once all impacted ESI IDs have been transitioned, ERCOT will conclude the Mass Transition process.

 NOTE: if Day 2 falls on a Sunday or holiday which is a non-AMS Operational Day, then…..